frystpingvin/portfolio-2018/source/cases/electrolux.html.markdown

 On weekdays however, people saw planning and shopping as chore.
 They aren't very inclined to try new recipes during busy weekdays and mainly make food with easy and quick recipes that they already know in their memory.
 Not having full knowledge of what they have at home and when items expire also made people buy groceries - only to find out that they already have it at home.

-To get a better understanding of how the world can look in 2026, we participated in a workshop called [Actionable Futures Toolkit](https://futures.nordkapp.fi/) with it's creater Sami Niemelä to try to foresight the future.
+To get a better understanding of how the world can look in 2026, we participated in a workshop called [Actionable Futures Toolkit](https://futures.nordkapp.fi/) with it's creator Sami Niemelä to try to foresight the future.

 #### 2. Ideation
 To finish up our research and kick off ideation we invited the Electrolux design team to an ideation workshop that I facilitated.
 We shared some research and together ideated on solutions to solve the identified painpoints.